perkzen/perkzen/README.md

 My journey with coding began in 2020 and I have been constantly learning and growing ever since.
 I'm fond of technologies like Typescript, Next.js and TailwindCSS , which I believe make development a lot easier and fun.
 I take pride in being able to learn and apply new technologies in a quick and effective manner.
 My goal is to continue to expand my knowledge and experience in the industry while delivering high-quality work that meets the needs of my clients.

-When I'm not coding, I enjoy playing video games or working out at the gym.
-I believe that a healthy balance between work and leisure is essential for maintaining productivity and creativity.
 I'm always on the lookout for new challenges and opportunities to learn and grow as a software developer.

 <!--
 ## Technologies